adr/adr-manager/docs/evaluation/user-study/case-descriptions/case-description-01.md

 **How efficiently usable was the user interface for you?**

-* Pure markdown may be faster.
+* Raw Markdown may be faster.
 * IDE plugin would be better.
 * The web application may be prettier in meetings.